Mars Express: Background

-The team build-up, headed by the Spacecraft Operations Manager, started about 4 years before launch.
-He was required to recruit a suitable team of engineers that could handle the varying tasks involved in the mission.
-For Mars Express the engineers came from various other missions.
-Most of them had been involved with Earth orbiting satellites.

-Routine phase: science return

-Since orbit insertion Mars Express has been progressively fulfilling its original scientific goals.
-Nominally the spacecraft points to Mars while acquiring science and then slews to Earth-pointing to downlink the data, although some instruments like Marsis or Radio Science might be operated while spacecraft is Earth-pointing.

 Orbiter and subsystems

 Structure

 The Mars Express orbiter is a cube-shaped spacecraft with two solar panel wings extending from opposite sides.
 The launch mass of 1223 kg includes a main bus with 113 kg of payload, the 60 kg lander, and 457 kg of propellant.
 The main body is 1.5 m × 1.8 m × 1.4 m in size, with an aluminium honeycomb structure covered by an aluminium skin.
 The solar panels measure about 12 m tip-to-tip.
 Two 20 m long wire dipole antennas extend from opposite side faces perpendicular to the solar panels as part of the radar sounder.

 Propulsion

 The Soyuz/Fregat launcher provided most of the thrust Mars Express needed to reach Mars.
-The final stage of the Fregat was jettisoned once the probe was safely on a course for Mars.
+The final stage of the Soyuz, Fregat was jettisoned once the probe was safely on a course for Mars.
 The spacecraft's on-board means of propulsion was used to slow the probe for Mars orbit insertion and subsequently for orbit corrections.

 The body is built around the main propulsion system, which consists of a bipropellant 400 N main engine.
 The two 267-liter propellant tanks have a total capacity of 595 kg.
 Approximately 370 kg are needed for the nominal mission.
 Pressurized helium from a 35-liter tank is used to force fuel into the engine.
 Trajectory corrections will be made using a set of eight 10 N thrusters, one attached to each corner of the spacecraft bus.
 The spacecraft configuration is optimized for a Soyuz/Fregat, and was fully compatible with a Delta II launch vehicle.